TheHiddenShape/BGP/README.md

 C = \frac{n(n-1)}{2}
 $$

-This results in exponential growth of BGP sessions, causing scalability issues and higher resource overhead.
+Where n is the total number of nodes and C is the number of unique links, this results in exponential growth of BGP sessions, causing scalability issues and higher resource overhead.